CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 #### SYS.2.3.A15 Additional protection against the execution of unwanted files (CI)

-Partitions and directories where users have write permissions SHOULD be mounted so that no files can be executed (/ noexec).
+Partitions and directories where users have write permission SHOULD be mounted so that no files can be executed (/ noexec).

 #### SYS.2.3.A16 Additional safeguarding of boot process (CIA)

 Bootloader and Kernel SHOULD be signed by self-controlled key material and unneeded key material should be removed.

-#### SYS.2.3.A17 Additional prevention of spread when exploiting vulnerabilities (CI)
+#### SYS.2.3.A17 Additional prevention of propagation in the exploitation of vulnerabilities (CI)

 The use of system calls SHOULD be limited to the absolutely necessary system calls, in particular for exposed services and applications (eg by "seccomp").
 The existing default profiles or rules of "SELinux", "AppArmor" as well as alternative extensions SHOULD be checked manually and, if necessary, adapted to your own security policy.
 If necessary, new rules or profiles SHOULD be created.

 #### SYS.2.3.A18 Additional Kernel Protection (CI)

-Special hardened kernels should use appropriate protection mechanisms such as storage protection, file system protection, and role-based access control to prevent the exploitation of vulnerabilities and propagation in the operating system (eg, "grsecurtiy", "PaX").
+Special hardened kernels should use appropriate protection mechanisms such as storage protection, file system protection, and role-based access control to prevent the exploitation of vulnerabilities and propagation in the operating system (eg, "grsecurtiy," "PaX").

 #### SYS.2.3.A19 Hard Disk or File Encryption (CI)